GooFit/GooFit/docs/documentation.md

 data.addEvent();
 ```

-This will add an event with the current values of the `Variable` list to
+This will add an event with the current values of the GooFit::Variable list to
 the data set.
 In general, where an unknown number of arguments are
 wanted, GooFit prefers to use a `vector` of pointers.